scrolleri/blocks-styleguide/README.md

 ## Git

-We have one main branch and we open pull requets for changes to the blocks.
+We have one main branch and we open pull requests for changes to the blocks.

 ## Branch naming